 In Brief

-Herefordshire's a Great Place is a project being run under the auspices of Herefordshire's Cultural Partnership to demonstrate how culture contributes to health and well-being.
+Herefordshire's a Great Place was a project run under the auspices of Herefordshire's Cultural Partnership to demonstrate how culture contributes to health and well-being.

 Project Description